 5. Anticipate.
 Be proactive.
 Know what’s ahead and be prepared.
 This means reviewing the schedule daily for the latest updates or changes and being a step ahead of due dates.
 Most of the dates on the schedule are deadlines.
 This means you need to plan, to determine the size of the task and the amount of time you’ll need to complete it.
 For some tasks, you may need to begin days if not weeks in advance, depending on your own personal, work, and class schedule.

-6. Connect. (a) Bookmark our class website for quick access.
+6. Connect. (a) Bookmark our class websites for quick access.
 Information is updated often. (b) Bookmark our Laulima class page.
 With the Laulima app2, you can participate via your smartphone. (c) Bookmark some of your classmates’ blogs, especially those that seem to know what they’re doing.
-Learn from their example. (d) Email me at email@example.com when you have questions.
+Learn from their example. (d) Email me at firstname.lastname@example.org when you have questions.
 I’ll usually get back to you within 2-8 hours — often within an hour. (e) Log in to your UH mailbox (hawaii.edu) at least once a day for announcements and private email from me and your classmates.

 7. Engage.
 Our class is a social networking community.
 As a member, participate, interact with others by posting comments and sharing drafts.
 If you have privacy concerns, be sure to email me (email@example.com) early in the semester or even before the first day of instruction.